19-20 Foothill Ranch Student Handbook

 appear to be, must be kept in the office during school hours.
 Contact our Health Office if you have any other concerns or questions.

 We expect good conduct and courtesy from all students and adults at school, on the playground, and traveling to and from school.
 As parents, teachers, and school staff, it is our responsibility to model and communicate these expectations.

 A right is something that belongs to you and cannot be taken away by anyone.
 Students have these important rights:

 Foothill Ranch Elementary is a PBIS (Positive Behavior Intervention Support) school.
-PBIS provides an organizational approach or framework for improving the social behavior climate of the schools and supporting or enhancing the impact of academic instruction on achievement with an emphasis on increasing proactive (positive/prevention) management.
-Our intent in utilizing this program is to teach proactive strategies for defining, teaching, and supporting appropriate student behaviors to create positive school environments.
-Our school- wide system has a common purpose and approach to discipline, clear set of positive expectations and behaviors, and procedures for teaching positive behaviors.
-We use data to guide implementation and assess impact over time.
-Utilizing data provides our staff with essential information that enables us to track behaviors, areas most undesired behaviors occur, and to make data-based decisions that will enable our school to be a safe place where students thrive academically and socially.
+PBIS provides an organizational approach or framework for improving the social behavior climate of schools and supporting the impact of academic instruction on achievement with an emphasis on positive behavior management.
+Our intent in utilizing this program is to teach proactive strategies for appropriate student behaviors and to create a positive school environment that enables our school to be a safe place where students thrive academically and socially.

-We have implemented the PAWS acronym to teach and reinforce our targeted pro-social behaviors: P- Pay attention A-Act respectfully W-Work responsibly S- Be safe.
+We have implemented the PAWS acronym to teach and reinforce our targeted pro-social behaviors: P- Be Positive A- Always Be Kind W-Work Hard S- Safety.